Sancerre - Pinot Rosé

 Winemaking

-Harvested by hand between September 12th and 14th, this rosé is obtaines by direct pressing and cold settling.
+Harvested by hand on September 27th, this rosé is obtaines by direct pressing and cold settling.

-Aged on total lees for 6 months (80% in tank and 20% in large oak barrels)
+Aged on total lees for 6 months (70% in tank and 30% in large oak barrels).

 Tasting notes